TipsyExp/nlh-trainer/docs/API-CONTRACT.md

 See EQUITY.md for full details.
 ________________________________________
 Coaching APIs
 The coaching APIs provide guidance on preflop and postflop decisions.
-All modern coaching flows use a single, versioned “Advice” payload (AdviceV1) described in COACH-ADVICE-PAYLOAD.md.
+•	Long-term, all modern coaching flows use a single, versioned Advice payload (AdviceV1) described in COACH-ADVICE-PAYLOAD.md.
+•	The current /api/coach/advice implementation still returns a solver-centric payload; AdviceV1 is the target shape.
-GET /api/coach/advice (universal advice)
-The universal coaching endpoint.
-Returns a single AdviceV1 object describing recommended action, strategy bar, and (when available) equity information for a given decision.
+GET /api/coach/advice (universal advice, transitional) The universal coaching endpoint.
+Returns coach guidance for a given decision.
 Query parameters
 •	hand_id – required.
 Identifies the hand for which advice is requested.
 Must correspond to a hand started via /api/hand/start.